php-cache/adapter-bundle/README.md

 ### Usage

-When using a configuration like below, you will get an service with the id `cache/doctrine-adapter-bundle`.
+When using a configuration like below, you will get an service with the id `cache.provider.acme_apc_cache`.
 ```yaml
 cache_adapter_doctrine:
   providers: